awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

 **Request**
 + `JobName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the job definition to update\.
+  The name of the job definition to update\.
 + `JobUpdate` – *Required:* A [JobUpdate](#aws-glue-api-jobs-job-JobUpdate) object\.

   Specifies the values with which to update the job definition\.